Jeecikasrina23013947/19AI547-Blockchain-for-Business/Ex_No_4_DeFi Lending and Borrowing Protocol.md

-# Experiment 4: DeFi Lending and Borrowing Protocol
+Experiment 4: DeFi Lending and Borrowing Protocol DATE:28.04.2025

-# Aim:
+Aim:
 To build a decentralized lending protocol where users can deposit assets to earn interest and borrow assets by providing collateral.
 This experiment introduces concepts like overcollateralization, liquidity pools, and interest accrual in DeFi.

-# Algorithm:
+Algorithm:
-Step 1: Setup Lending and Borrowing Mechanism
-Users deposit ETH into the contract as liquidity.
+Step 1: Setup Lending and Borrowing Mechanism Users deposit ETH into the contract as liquidity.

 Depositors receive interest based on their deposits.

 Borrowers can borrow ETH but must provide collateral (e.g., 150% of the borrowed amount).

 Interest on borrowed funds is calculated dynamically based on utilization rate.

-Step 2: Implement Overcollateralization
-If a borrower’s collateral value drops below a certain liquidation threshold, their collateral is liquidated to repay the debt.
+Step 2: Implement Overcollateralization If a borrower’s collateral value drops below a certain liquidation threshold, their collateral is liquidated to repay the debt.

-Step 3: Allow Liquidation
-If collateral < liquidation threshold, liquidators can repay the borrower's debt and claim their collateral at a discount.
+Step 3: Allow Liquidation If collateral < liquidation threshold, liquidators can repay the borrower's debt and claim their collateral at a discount.

 Program:
+NAME:JEECIKASRINA M REG NO:212223100015
 ```
 // SPDX-License-Identifier: MIT
 pragma solidity ^0.8.20;